 The MAKER Grant Program is an annual, unrestricted award opportunity for Chicago-based contemporary visual artists who demonstrate a commitment to a sustainable artistic practice and career development.

 MAKER grants recognize that Chicago is home to a unique and thriving ecology of engaged and socially-conscious makers, who often work outside of traditional forms or without commercial support.
 MAKER grants, therefore, endeavor to honor these artists whose work actively engages with social issues—with an eye towards using the strategies, beauty, and meaning of art-making for positive change.

-MAKER Grant Program’s unrestricted $5,000, $3,000 and $1,000 annual grants are intended to recognize exceptional emerging artists working in Chicago, and support the advancement of their artistic careers.
+MAKER Grant Program’s unrestricted awards of one at $5,000 and two at $3,000 are intended to recognize exceptional emerging artists working in Chicago, and support the advancement of their artistic careers.
 The program, founded in 2013, serves the Chicago Artists Coalition’s mission of supporting local artists’ practices and professional development.